wmcortes97/Unit-6-Static-Node.js-and-Express-Site/README.md

 1. Used a purple color scheme by changing background color of wrapper and profile column.
 2. Rounded corners of profile photo and buttons
-3. While hovering on .cell elements and buttons, the object enlarges.
+3. While hovering on .cell elements and buttons, the object enlarges and text changes to white
 4. Additionally, when hovering, the object has a transition of .5
+5. Downloaded font from google fonts